Mildura Solar Concentrator Power Station

-The Mildura Solar Concentrator Power Station was a proposed 100 MW concentrated photovoltaic (CPV) solar PV system to be built at Carwarp, near Mildura, Victoria, Australia.
+The Mildura Solar Concentrator Power Station was a proposed 100-megawatt concentrated photovoltaic (CPV) solar PV system to be built at Carwarp, near Mildura, Victoria, Australia.
 It was proposed by Solar Systems in 2006, which was acquired by Silex Systems in 2010.
 A 1.5 MW demonstration plant was completed in April 2013.
 Construction of the larger facility was expected to commence in 2014 and be completed in 2017.
 However, the expansion plan was abandoned in August 2014 due to a number of factors, including low wholesale electricity prices, a lack of commitment to clean energy by the Australian government and uncertainty surrounding the Renewable Energy Target (RET) in Australia.
 Another concentrator photovoltaics plant opened in 2023, at 4 MW power and 2.8 MW / 50 MWh storage using the thermal organic Rankine cycle.
 A conventional 171 MW photovoltaics plant is scheduled for 2026, with 120 MW battery to follow connecting to a 220 kV line.

 History

-The project to build a 154 MW solar plant was announced in 2006 and expected to be completed in 2013.
+The project to build a 154-megawatt solar plant was announced in 2006 and expected to be completed in 2013.
 It was delayed after Solar Systems went into administration as a result of the 2008 financial crisis.
 The demonstration plant was completed in 2013, however, the plan was abandoned in 2014.